Funding4HomeCare

 Factoring, on the other hand, involves selling an asset—your unpaid invoices—to a factoring company at a small discount.
 You get the cash you need right away, and you don’t have to worry about monthly loan payments.
 You’re simply getting an advance on revenue you’ve already generated.
 This keeps your books clean and avoids adding long-term debt that can weigh your agency down.

-How Factoring Differs from a Line of Credit
+Factoring vs. a Business Line of Credit

 A business line of credit might seem more flexible than a loan, but it’s still a form of debt.
 You draw money when you need it and pay it back with interest, just like a credit card.
 Banks are often strict about who qualifies for a line of credit, looking for years of business history and a perfect credit score.
 For new or fast-growing home care agencies, getting approved can be a major hurdle.